 How to brain tan a squirrel that you just scraped off the pavement.
 Or harvested during squirrel hunting season.
-Our goal here is to turn the hide into a soft and beautiful pelt.
-One that will not only honor the animal but will bring you enjoyment for years to come.
+Our goal here is to turn the squirrel hide into a soft and beautiful pelt.
+A tanned hide that will not only honor the animal but will bring you enjoyment for years to come.
 As the name implies, we will be using the squirrel’s brains to tan its own hide.
-So save those brains!
+So, save those brains!

 How to Brain Tan a Squirrel

-This request comes from one of our students who is interested in brain tanning a squirrel hide.
+This request comes from a student who is interested in brain tanning a squirrel hide.

 1. Check your local fish & game laws about removing dead animals from the highways for personal use; in many states, it is illegal.
 (Check with them for a permit, it should be free.)

 2. Wild animals can carry all kinds of nasty critters like ticks and fleas, which may stay in the fur of the animal for a time after the host animal has expired.
 So always, carry sturdy plastic bags in your rig along with disposable gloves for handling any roadkill you may come upon.

 3. Wear disposable gloves through the tanning process!
 If you have cuts or scratches on your hands, they can become infected without proper precaution.